josiahsrc/draft/packages/draft/README.md

 ### Equality

-Draft does not provide any sort of equality checking out of the box.
+Draft is unopinionated and does not provide any sort of equality checking out of the box.
 If you want equality checking, consider using [equatable](https://pub.dev/packages/equatable)

-# Contributing
+## Contributing

 If you like the package and want to contribute, feel free to [open and issue or create a PR](https://github.com/josiahsrc/draft/tree/main).
 I'm always open to suggestions and improvements.